AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/proving-system/performance-targets.md

 As a conservative estimate, let us assume that every tx in a block will consume 10,000 AVM steps.

 Our AVM model is currently to evaluate a transaction's public function calls within a single AVM circuit.
-This means that a block of `n` transactions will require `n` pulic kernel proofs and `n` AVM proofs to be generated (assuming all txns have a public component).
+This means that a block of `n` transactions will require `n` public kernel proofs and `n` AVM proofs to be generated (assuming all txns have a public component).

 If public VM proof construction consumes 20% of block time, we must generate 10 AVM proofs and 10 public kernel proofs in 2 seconds.